Baqend/guide/src/index.md

 ## File API
 Host your files, restrict access, simply upload and download pictures, assets or any other File from the client.

-## Upgrading permission inside Baqend Code and Handler
-There is going to be a function that changes permissions inside Baqend Code and handler to grant root access for following operations.

 ## After-operation handler
 You are going to be able to run the operation and do further logic after it is successfully executed.
 This will allow to